Category: Blog

 A 90-second checklist before you buy

 Start with the object, not the pitch: ask what the work is made of, how it has been cared for, and whether the documentation actually supports the story being told around it.
-Fabio Napoleoni Live Art Event in Santa Fe helps here because it gives you one more public setting around Santa Fe to watch what still earns real attention after the first novelty passes.
+Santa Fe ARTISTS MARKET helps here because it gives you one more public setting around Santa Fe to watch what still earns real attention after the first novelty passes.

 Then test fit in plain terms: dimensions, scale on the wall, lighting, framing, and whether the piece still earns its place once you imagine it outside the gallery.